adrianpriza-ai/elsnime/HACKING.md

 ## Caching System & SQLite Storage

-To bypass API rate limits on Jikan and AniList while avoiding hitting Cloudflare on AniDB repeatedly, Elsnime implements an aggressive caching strategy using an **SQLite SQLiteOpenHelper** (`HistoryDb` in `MainActivity.java`).
+Elsnime implements an aggressive caching strategy using an **SQLite SQLiteOpenHelper** (`HistoryDb` in `MainActivity.java`) to stay within API rate limits on Jikan and AniList, and to avoid hitting Cloudflare on AniDB repeatedly.

 ### Cache Mechanics (DB Schema Version 3)
 * **Table structure**: `cache(key TEXT PRIMARY KEY, value TEXT NOT NULL, expires_at INTEGER NOT NULL, last_updated INTEGER NOT NULL DEFAULT 0)`